alixwawa/homework3/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

-when the button is clicked
-a series of prompts for the password should appear select which criteria to include in the password
 ```

 The following image demonstrates the application functionality: